 The Cox Plate takes place at Moonee Valley Racecourse, which is located about 6 kilometres from the Melbourne CBD.
 Moonee Valley has hosted a number of thoroughbred racing events over the years, and is the only metropolitan race track in the country to have night time racing.
 The Manikato Stakes is held on the eve of the Cox Plate under lights, with a special atmosphere always on offer.
 The Moonee Valley track is a tight anti-clockwise course with a circumference of 1805 metres and a short straight of only 173 metres.

 Cox Plate Carnival

 Like many of the world’s biggest races, the Cox Plate has become bigger than a single race event.
 The Cox Plate Carnival also includes the Barrier Draw Breakfast on the Wednesday before the Saturday race, with the Ladies Fashion Luncheon also held on this day.
-Manikato Stakes Night is held on the eve of the Cox Plate, an exciting evening of racing under lights.
-The Cox Plate itself is held on the Saturday, along with a range of Listed and Group racing events.
+Manikato Stakes Night is held on the eve of the horse race, an exciting evening of racing under lights.
+The race itself is held on the Saturday, along with a range of Listed and Group racing events.